 You need a big giant Napa cabbage fondly known as Wombok here in Australia, approximately 1.2 to 1.5kg in weight.
 You will also need a big giant glass jar.
 I have recently invested in a small army of Fido glass jars with amazing suction tops and some good mason jars in all sizes.
 They are not only great for everyday smoothie drinking and pantry storage but make very reliable fermentation buddies.
 I used a 5 litre jar for my kimchi experiment which was big enough to house all the fermentation gases without exploding the top.
 The heat in this recipe is just right, not at all spicy for my taste which is why I will increase it by adding a teaspoon of pure chilli powder to my batch the next time.
 But this is exactly what I have found in some of my favourite Korean dining restaurants.

 Have you tried making kimchi before?
 If not, tonight might be a good time to start and come Sunday you will have a big brilliant batch of kimchi to eat and cook with.
-Have you cooked one of my recipes?
-Don’t forget to tag it with #cookrepublic so I can see it!
+If you are pressed for time, try my super quick instant 30-Minute Kimchi made with Vegan Fish Sauce (secret ingredient alert!)

 A delicious kimchi recipe for the wildly popular Korean fermented cabbage pickle, this is vegan, gluten free, dairy free and amazingly simple to make.

 1 Napa cabbage (wombok/wong bok/Chinese leaf/asian cabbage) quartered lengthways and sliced into 2 inch pieces

 12 cups water